samcoulthurst/TrajectoryOptimizer/README.md

 ![Animated Earth-to-Moon transfer trajectory](assets/trajectory_animation.gif)

-<sub>Simulated transfer in the *rotating frame*, where Earth (left) and Moon (right) are held
+<sub>Simulated transfer in the inertial Earth Frame.
+Sizes of orbits and planets are not to scale</sub>
-fixed and the spacecraft coasts between them.
-Rendered by `cr3bp/visualization.py` from the integrated trajectory.
-The lunar orbit is drawn 15× larger than true scale — at 1,837 km radius against an Earth–Moon distance of 384,400 km it would otherwise be smaller than one pixel.</sub>

 ## Problem Definition